 At the United Nations Sustainable Development Summit on 25 September 2015, more than 150 countries adopted the new 2030 Agenda for Sustainable Development, including the Sustainable Development Goals (SDGs).
 The 17 new SDGs replaced the Millennium Development Goals (MDG) and aim to end global poverty, hunger and inequality, take action on climate change and the environment, improve access to health and education, build strong institutions and partnerships by 2030.
 The sustainable development goals (opens in a new window) (SDGs) are a new, universal set of goals, targets and indicators that UN member states will be expected to use to frame their agendas and political policies over the next 15 years.

 Universities, including Western Sydney, have acknowledged the responsibility 'through their teaching to equip the next generation of leaders, innovators and thinkers to understand the global challenges facing the world and the role they can play in rising to meet these challenges'.
-In becoming an educational signatory to the Pacific Initiative the University has committed to:
+In becoming an educational signatory to the SDSN Australia, New Zealand and Pacific Initiative the University has committed to:

 - Support and promote the principles of the SDGs;